BryllieBrinkley/MemeMaker/README.md

 MemeMaker is a simple iOS app where users can create captions by selecting emojis from segmented controls and dragging the captions across the screen.

 ## Features

 Segmented Controls: Users can choose emojis for both top and bottom captions.

 Dynamic Caption Display: Captions change dynamically based on selected emojis.

 Interactive Caption Positioning: Captions can be moved by dragging them with gestures.
-Screenshots
-Include screenshots of your app in action here, showcasing the segmented controls and caption labels being dragged.

 ## Getting Started
 To run this project locally, follow these steps: